hamzaqasemtest/first_dev_project/README.md

 ## Overview

-This repository contains a simple HTML website designed to practice essential web development concepts, including CSS styling with inline, internal, and external styles, as well as the use of semantic HTML tags.
+This repository contains a simple HTML website designed to practice essential web development concepts, including CSS styling with inline, internal, and external styles, as well as the use of semantic HTML tags ... etc.

 ## Structure